freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 Blockchains excel at value transfer, but they still fail at service exchange: the chain can prove payment occurred, yet cannot guarantee service was delivered.
 Existing approaches often rely on reputation or centralized arbitration, which is insufficient for high-value, one-off, or cross-border service transactions.

-TrustChain proposes an application-layer trust protocol that does not modify base-layer consensus.
+TrustApp proposes an application-layer trust protocol that does not modify base-layer consensus.
 It introduces standardized service transaction types, off-chain receipts, and on-chain arbitration to create verifiable service settlement.
-Built on Base as the settlement layer, TrustChain uses EIP-712 typed data, pluggable arbitration modules, and economic penalties to make service delivery and payment settlement enforceable in untrusted environments.
+Built on Base as the settlement layer, TrustApp uses EIP-712 typed data, pluggable arbitration modules, and economic penalties to make service delivery and payment settlement enforceable in untrusted environments.

 ### Core Innovations